bdwalker1/RCLapTimer_FeatherM0WiFi_SparkFunSimultaneousRFID_v2024/README.md

-# Lap Time for RC Cars
+# Lap Timer for RC Cars